marcodelapierre/md-dockerfiles/jupyter-nginx/README.md

 ### Jupyter Notebook container

 This container sets up our Jupyter Notebook server.
-In this case, we're using the latest version of the [scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/) image, but you can change this to a preferred version, see https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html
+In this case, we're using the latest version of the [scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/) image, but you can change this to a preferred version, see [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

 This section of `docker-compose.yml` will require some modification by the user: